 Depression can be successfully treated especially if one seeks for help as soon as possible.
 However, there are some self-help tools to be used when a low mood is not a proper clinical condition but a temporary state of mind.

-The first basic rule when your mood is low is trying to re-establish a structure that has been temporary lost, therefore it is important to try to have a simple daily routine.
-The following actions can be useful to manage and better deal with temporary lack of motivation and sadness:
+The first basic rule when your mood is low is trying to re-establish a structure that has been temporarily lost.
+Therefore it is important to try to have a simple daily routine.
+The following actions can be useful to manage and better deal with a temporary lack of motivation and sadness:

 - Talking about your worries with someone else can simply give you a new perspective.

 - Getting enough rest and sleep can improve your mood as well as physical exercise.
-Regular walking has proved to be a very helpful for people experiencing low mood.
+Regular walking has proved to be very helpful for people experiencing low moods.

 - Breathing exercises, progressive muscular relaxation and guided mindfulness meditation are just some of the very beneficial tools easily available online and for free.